VirusTotal/yara-x/docs/Module Developer's Guide.md

 One noticeable difference between arguments and return types is that in return types you can use `Option<T>`, where `T` is one of the acceptable Rust types.
-When a function returns `None`, that's translated to `undefined` in the YARA's world.
+When a function returns `None`, that's translated to `undefined` in YARA's world.

 Also notice that string types are always passed around in the form of a